justgu1/hard/README.md

   - Can be changed to `queue:work --tries=3`, for example.
   - If you prefer to run Horizon, you can change it to `horizon`.

 - `DB_CONNECTION`: The type of database to use.
-Default: `mysql`
+Default: `mariadb`

   - Can be changed to `pgsql` if you prefer to use PostgreSQL.
-  - Currently, `Hard` supports both MySQL and PostgreSQL.
+  - Currently, `Hard` supports both MariaDB and PostgreSQL.

 - `DB_USERNAME`: Database user.
 Default: `root`